MvdSman/mvdsman.github.io/_posts/blog/2018-03-19-Simple pairwise alignment.md

   </div>
 </details>

 The alignment is made by the function ```alignment()```, which also takes the gap penalty as variable to feed into the affine gap function.
-After the calculations, the matrices and alignment are optionally printed and the results are exported together with the used parameters.
-Some print/export operations are not written in a seperate function and the reason is quite simple: I sadly didn't have the time to convert them in a function.
+First, the algorithm scores all possible alignment possibilities in the scoring matrix using the substitution scoring matrix.
+Secondly, the traceback matrix is created, based on the scoring matrix: From the lower-right corner, the highest scoring cell directly above, diagonally left or left indicates the next step in the alignment up to the upper left corner.
+This will lead to the final, most optimal global alignment.
+Lastly, the traceback matrix is used to create the *backward* alignments: it follows the traceback along the highest scoring cells from the lower-right corner to the upper-right corner, introducing gaps in sequence A or B when not going diagonal.

 <details>
   <summary class="summary">Toggle C++ code</summary>